Search

 • title: the parent field.
 It is associated with a standard analyzer

-• title.en: a derived field which will inherits the value from the parent field.
+• title.en: a derived field which will inherit the value from the parent field.
 The value will be processed using a symmetric (i.e. index and query time) english analyzer

-• title.it: a derived field which will inherits the value from the parent field.
+• title.it: is a derived field which will inherit the value from the parent field.
 The value will be processed using a symmetric (i.e. index and query time) italian analyzer

 So in the definition above, the value assigned to the parent field will be used also for creating the derived fields.